Vermintide-Mod-Framework/Grasmann-Mods/ui_improvements/readme.txt

 A collection of improvements to the game menus for better usability.

 Changelog:
-1.8.1
+2.0.0
+	- Updated for v2.0
+	- Fixed bug in deed filter where deeds would overlap the filter controls ( hopefully ) 1.8.1
 	- Fixed option definitions for latest vmf
 1.8.0